(Last updated 9/22/2014; last reviewed 9/22/2014)

 Learn more about HIV home test kits approved by FDA.

-If you get tested at a doctor’s office or clinic, you can ask for a confidential HIV test.
-This means that only people allowed to see your medical records will see your test results.
-If your HIV test results show that you are infected with HIV, this information may be reported to your state health department to be counted in statistical reports.
-Your name will not be attached to the information.
+Confidential testing means that, even though your HIV test results will include your name and other identifying information, only people allowed to see your medical records will see your test results.
+If your HIV test results show that you are infected with HIV, this information may be reported to your local or state health department to be counted in statistical reports.
+Health departments remove all personal information (including names) from HIV test results.

-Some states have “anonymous” testing, which means you don’t have to give your name when you take an HIV test.
+“Anonymous” testing means you don’t have to give your name when you take an HIV test.
 When you take the test, you receive a number.
-To get your test results, you give the number instead of your name.
+To get your HIV test results, you give the number instead of your name.